-- b.
-Description and Conditions to Operate.
-Family Entertainment Centers, as defined by this Section may begin to operate outdoors, subject to all of the limitations and conditions listed below.
-The term "Family Entertainment Centers" includes only those activities and businesses that are listed by the State of California as examples for the Red Tier, which are: kart racing; mini-golf; and batting cages, and the limited outdoor amusement park rides described below.
-Even if the County is placed on a less restrictive tier, this term will not be changed until this Section is revised.
-Conditions for outdoor Family Entertainment Centers are as follows: - i.
-All operations must be outdoors.
-Operations that cannot be safely performed outdoors are not permitted; - ii.
-Family Entertainment Centers may conduct their operations under a tent, canopy, or other sun or weather shelter, but only as long as no more than one side is closed, allowing sufficient outdoor air movement.
-Also, the number and composition of barriers used for all outdoor shelters must allow the free flow of air in the breathing zone consistent with guidance from the Department of Public Health. - iii.
-Everyone in the Family Entertainment Center facilities must maintain at least six feet of physical distance from people outside of their Household at all times; - iv.
-Family Entertainment Centers must limit the number of people, including Personnel, who are present in the space to ensure that six feet of physical distance can be maintained at all times; - v.
-Everyone in the Family Entertainment Center facility must wear a Face Covering at all times, unless they are specifically exempted from the Face Covering requirements in Health Officer Order No. C19-12c, issued on July 22, 2020, including as that order is amended; and - vi.
-The Family Entertainment Center must have created, posted, and implemented a Social Distancing Protocol and must comply with any and all requirements contained in relevant Health Officer directives, including, without limitation, all enhanced cleaning requirements.
+- i.
+If the activity listed above is listed as an outdoor activity, all related operations must be outdoors.
+In that situation, operations that cannot be safely performed outdoors are not allowed.
+If there is a mix of indoor and outdoor activities offered by the Family Entertainment Center, only the activities that are allowed under the current tier assignment may occur and may only occur as outlined in this Section. - ii.
+Outdoor Family Entertainment Centers may conduct their allowed operations under a tent, canopy, or other sun or weather shelter, but only as long as no more than one side is closed, allowing sufficient outdoor air movement.
+Also, the number and composition of barriers used for all outdoor shelters must allow the free flow of air in the breathing zone consistent with guidance from the Department of Public Health.
+Outdoor activities may also occur without use of a tent, canopy, or other sun or weather shelter. - iii.
+Everyone in a Family Entertainment Center facility must maintain at least six feet of physical distance from people outside of their Household at all times. - iv.
+Family Entertainment Centers must limit the number of people, including Personnel, who are present in the space to ensure that six feet of physical distance can be maintained at all times and must also comply with any maximum limit listed above on the number of people who may be present (including both patrons and Personnel). - v.
+Everyone in the Family Entertainment Center facility must wear a Face Covering at all times, unless they are specifically exempted from the Face Covering